pfackeldey/Machine-Learning/README.md

 ```

 or use the appropriate TMVA Reader producer in an Artus run!
 Keep in mind, that one has to add the same features/trainingvariables to the TMVA::Reader as used in the training.

+## More information

+For a more detailed overview about the code and how to use it, take a look into the wiki!